Parity violating gravitational waves at the end of inflation: Backreaction on the inflaton evolution at - order

-where $'$ denotes a derivative in conformal time $\tau$.
 We now try a method to control the backreaction effects without relying on the WKB time derivative expansion, describing the electric contribution from the gauge modes.
-In essence we will rely on energy conservation of the vector modes, both longitudinal and transverse, to measure its impact on the background dynamics.
+In essence we will rely on energy conservation of the vector modes, to measure its impact on the background dynamics.
 The energy density evolution is given by